 Periodontitis increases overall cancer risk

-To understand the correlation between periodontal disease and the risk of cancer in women, the researchers worked with a cohort of 65,869 female participants from the
+To understand the correlation between periodontal disease and the risk of cancer in women, the researchers worked with a cohort of 65,869 female participants from the Women's Health Initiative Observational Study.
+The women were aged between 54 and 86, and most of them were white, non-Hispanic.

 The participants reported their gum disease diagnoses through questionnaires between 1999 and 2003, and they were monitored for cancer detection up until September 2013.